-Law 30/2007, of 30 October, on public sector contracts, provides for the legal regime applicable to agreements entered into by the majority of public entities (which would include the general, regional or local administrations, but also public-owned or public-controlled entities, such as organismos autónomos, entidades públicas empresariales and empresas públicas) and third parties.
+Royal Legislative-Decree 3/2011, of 14 November ("Act 3/2011"), regarding public sector contracts, provides for the legal regime applicable to agreements entered into by the majority of public entities (which would include the general, regional or local administrations, but also public-owned or public-controlled entities, such as organismos autónomos, entidades públicas empresariales and empresas públicas) and third parties.
 Specific provisions are provided therein for the sale and collection of receivables.

-That said, the legal regime applicable to the sale of receivables arising out of agreements subject to Law 30/2007 is, in substance, equivalent to the general regime provided under the Spanish Civil Code (and which shall be described below), including, in particular, the need to notify the obligor in order for the assignment to be fully effective against it.
+That said, the legal regime applicable to the sale of receivables arising out of agreements subject to Act 3/2011 is, in substance, equivalent to the general regime provided under the Spanish Civil Code (and which shall be described below), including, in particular, the need to notify the obligor in order for the assignment to be fully effective against the obligor.
 The collection of receivables against public entities is subject to customary procedures followed by public entities (e.g. the need to have budgetary support for any agreed payment, applicable sovereign immunity principles, etc.), and is usually based in the issuance of payment mandates by the relevant entity.
-Law 30/2007 and other regulations on the payment of business receivables impose strict payment terms of the Spanish public administrations and entities, including very onerous late payment interest duties.
+Act 3/2011 and other regulations on the payment of business receivables impose strict payment terms of the Spanish public administrations and entities, including very onerous late payment interest duties.